 Ahmet Mutar Zogolli was born in 1895 to a feudal landowning family in the Mati area of what was then still part of the Ottoman Empire.
 His younger years included an education in Constantinople.
-He claimed descent via his maternal line from the sister of the great Albanian hero Skanderbeg (who managed a successful, but not permanent, rebellion against the Ottoman Empire in the 1400s and who remains an integral part of maintaining a national identity).
+He claimed descent via his maternal line from the sister of the great Albanian hero Skanderbeg (who managed a successful, but not permanent, rebellion against the Ottoman Empire in the 1400s, and was an integral part of maintaining a national identity).

-Even though he was the second (surviving) son, Zogolli succeeded his father as leader in the region.
-He was one of the signers of the Albanian Declaration of Independence---separating Albania from the Ottoman Empire and forestalling dreams of annexation by other Balkan powers.
+Even though he was the second (surviving) son he succeeded his father as leader in the region and was one of the signers of the Albanian Declaration of Independence---separating from the Ottoman Empire and forestalling dreams of annexation by other Balkan powers.

-As President he was reputed to be ruthless and unforgiving to his enemies as he pulled the country together into a single system as a European modeled government.
-Though reportedly running the country as a police state, he also instituted such reforms as ending serfdom, instituting animal cruelty laws, and ‘banned the veil’ and otherwise forming a more 'European' nation.
-He required outside support from a modern nation to fund the infrastructure and changes he was making, which were obtained primarily from Italy as Zogu was relatively ignored elsewhere.
+As President he was reputed to be ruthless and unforgiving to his enemies, pulling the country together into a single system as a European modeled government.
+Reportedly running the country as a police state, he instituted such reforms as ending serfdom, instituting animal cruelty laws, and ‘banned the veil’ and otherwise becoming more 'European'.
+He required outside support from a modern nation to fund the infrastructure and changes he was making, which he obtained primarily from Italy as he was relatively ignored elsewhere.

 In 1928 a constitutional monarchy was proclaimed and President Zogu became Zog I, King of Albania.

-As his reforms continued ties to Italy strengthened, somewhat reluctantly at times.
-As the King, he tried cultivating relationships with other nations, with Italy trying to exert more control.
+As his reforms continued, so did his ties to Italy.
+As King, he tried cultivating relationships with other nations as Italy tried to exert more control.
 He was not successful and Italy remained a significant presence.

 In 1938 King Zog married Countess Geraldine Apponyi, who was a half Hungarian, half American aristocrat.
-She was also Roman Catholic and was apparently partly chosen, from Zog's point of view, as a unifying force for the religiously diverse country, and had the potential to open European ties.
+She was also Roman Catholic and was apparently partly chosen, from his point of view, as a unifying force for the religiously diverse country as well as having the potential to open European ties.
 A real affection was also reported.
-Also, not being 'local', she would not confer favor to any one faction over another.
+Also, she was not 'local' so would not confer favor to any one faction over another.

 By this point Italy was pressuring for more control in Albania, including defense positions and port control.
-Among other issues was the increasing demand to expulse Jewish Albanians which Zog refused to do.
+Among other issues was the increasing demand to expulse Jewish Albanians, which Zog refused to do.
 In fact Albania remained open for Jewish immigration and continued to issue visas even in Berlin as late as 1938, which apparently infuriated Italy.
-(Albanians--Muslim and Christian--actively protected the Jewish Albanian population during the WWII, and the Jewish census increased from 200 at the beginning of the war to 2000 by the end).
+(In fact Albanians--Muslim and Christian--actively protected the Jewish Albanian population during the WWII, and the Jewish census increased from 200 at the beginning of the war to 2000 by the end).

 On 5 April 1939 Queen Geraldine gave birth and on 7 April Italy invaded.